4d/docs/docs/Project/building.md

 ### Build compiled structure

-Builds a database containing only compiled code in a
+Builds a database containing only compiled code.

-This feature creates a **.4DZ** file.
-A .4DZ file is essentially a zipped (packed) version of the project folder.
-The compact and optimized size of .4DZ files makes project packages easy to deploy.

-If you have named your application, “MyProject”, 4D will create a *Compiled Database* folder:
+This feature creates a *.4dz* file within a *Compiled Database* folder.
+If you have named your application “MyProject”, 4D will create:

-<p>*\<destination>/Compiled Database/\<database name>/\<name>.4DZ*. <p>
+<p>*\<destination>/Compiled Database/\<database name>/\MyProject.4dz*. <p>

-This folder contains:
-	*	 *MyProject.4dz* file - This is essentially a zipped version of the project folder with a compiled code only. .4dz files can be used by 4D Server, 4D Volume license (merged applications), and 4D Developer
+> A .4dz file is essentially a zipped (packed) version of the project folder. .4dz files can be used by 4D Server, 4D Volume license (merged applications), and 4D Developer.
+The compact and optimized size of .4dz files makes project packages easy to deploy.

 #### Include related folders